 According to the Clery Act, pastoral and professional counselors who are appropriately credentialed and hired by TCC to serve in a counseling role are not considered Campus Security Authorities when they are acting in the counseling role.
-TCC have three Chaplains that work out of McAlister Center.
-McAlister Center is located at 919 North Columbia Ave., and the Chaplains can be reached at 909-621-8685.
+TCC has four Chaplains that work out of McAlister Center for Religious Activities of the Claremont Colleges.
+McAlister Center is located at 919 North Columbia Ave., and the Chaplains can be reached at 909-621-8685 or via email at chaplains@claremont.edu.
 As a matter of policy, the College encourages pastoral and professional counselors to notify those whom they are counseling of the voluntary, confidential support, and options available.